bcgov/tfrs/.github/readme.md

 * dev-release.yaml (TFRS Dev release-2.9.0): the pipeline is automatically triggered when there is a commit to the release branch
 * tfrs-release.yaml (TFRS release-2.9.0): the pipelin builds the release and deploy on Test and Prod, it needs to be manually triggered
+* create-release.yaml (Create Release after merging to main): tag and create the release after merging release branch to main.
+The description of the tracking pull request becomes release notes

 ## Other Pipelines